5 Tips for teaching social studies using interactive lessons (Blog image)

 Star teaching social studies with Nearpod’s interactive tools

 Nearpod is the best educational technology tool because its myriad interactive tools increase student engagement throughout the lesson.
-Whether you use UbD, hyperdocs, the 5 E’s, or even a traditional format like Madeline Hunter’s, Nearpod has the tools and lessons that will have your students excited to learn in your classroom.
+Whether you use UbD, Hyperdocs, the 5 E’s, or even a traditional format like Madeline Hunter’s, Nearpod has the tools and lessons that will have your students excited to learn in your classroom.

 New to Nearpod?
 Sign up for free here to access these lessons!